SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/*C -Autoimmune Pathology.md

 - ![[anca patterns.png]][^9]

 1. Systemic lupus erythematosus[^9]
-	- ANA , Anti-dsDNA, anti-Smith[^9]
+	- ANA titer >1:80 as entry criteria (homogenous pattern), Anti-dsDNA, anti-Smith[^9]
+		- like 1/2 patients have IgG/M that reacts with antiphospholipins like anticardiolipin, which gives a **false poz for syphillis**
-	- Drug induced = anti-histone antibody => translates to homogenous pattern[^9]
+	- Drug induced = anti-histone antibody => translates to homogenous pattern[^9]procainamide + hydralazine
+		- non genetic other things might be - smoking, pollutants, stress, epigenetics, estrogen
+	- CAUSE can also be years of **lupus-specific autoantibody production or immune dysregulation before symptoms onset**
+		- immune complex deposition (type 3 hypersensitvitiy)
+		- antibodies against cells (type 2 hypersensitivity / autoantibody mediated)
+		- **antiphospholipid syndrome** - venous + arterial thrombosis
+			- lupus anticoagulant - we see in vitro prolonging of clotting that is associated with hypercoag state!!!
+			- pulm embolisms are more common bc of this
+			- atherosclerosis is way higher too so CAD + MI is more high
+			- **libman-sacks endocarditis vegetations on the mitral valve is more common too!!!**
-	- Acute or insidious as well, virtually involves every organ in body[^9]	- Pleuritic chest pain + photosensitivity[^9] - Seizures = the most frequent neurologic abnormalities in SLE, might have a cns vasculitis, microthrombi, small vessel vasculopathy, metabolic encephalopathy etc.[^9]
+	- Acute or insidious as well, virtually involves every organ in body[^9]	- Pleuritic chest pain [^9] - Seizures = the most frequent neurologic abnormalities in SLE, might have a cns vasculitis, microthrombi, small vessel vasculopathy, metabolic encephalopathy etc.[^9]
+		- many ppl have small joint pain like rheumatoid + myalgia + tendonitis , ==no erosions in xrays==
+		- basically serocitis = accumulation of fluid around organs is super common
-	- Young woman with butterfly rash - reddish area on cheeks + nose. fever , pain in joints *without* deformity.[^9]
+	- Young black woman with butterfly rash - reddish area on cheeks + nose. fever , pain in joints *without* fixed deformity.[^9]
+		- typically women reproductive age, and family hx inc 14-20x risk factor. (incomplete penetrance even with HLA associations and inherited complement things)
+		- common in black, asian, hispanic + indigenous ppl, esp in severity and higher incidence
+		- ==RASH: **spares the neolabial folds, which separates it from eczema**==
+			- interface dermatitis - **immunoglobulin deposit along dermal epidermal junction + basal layer of epidermis degenerates**
+			- discoid rash - scarring with chronic cutaneous SLE
+			- gangrene of toes, secondary to **lupus vasculitis!!!**
 	- We can follow the complement cascade too to check for FLAREUPs = C3 + 4 is low bc it's activated and being deposited in the organs if we have an active flare-up[^9]
-		- deficiency in the CLASSICAL Complement pathway = C1a,C2,C4 deficient etc bc cannot clear out large insoluble immune complexes, which desposit into the joints
+		- deficiency in the CLASSICAL Complement pathway = C1a,C2,C4 deficient etc bc cannot clear out large insoluble immune complexes, which desposit into the joints pathways of getting it:
-	- Uv light inducing widespread breaks in DNA, so release of this is a starting point of making immune complexes form, but they're dysfunctional or not able to act up right, staying deposited in the joints[^9]
+	- Cellular homeostasis related: Uv light inducing widespread breaks in DNA, so release of this is a starting point of making immune complexes form, but they're dysfunctional or not able to act up right, staying deposited in the joints[^9]
+	- Innate immunity: TLRs + IFNs to viruses
+		- **upreg IFN inducible genes "IFN signature"**
+	- adaptive immunity - b cell targets can be hyperproliferative and stuff death caused by
+		1. Infection
-	- Lupus nephritis = one of the highest concerns about this with protein creatinine + proteinuria[^9]
+		2. Renal failure(LN) - 	- Lupus nephritis = one of the highest concerns about this with protein creatinine + proteinuria "foamy urine" [^9]
+			- more common in young AA males
+			- proliferative glomerulonephritis common
+			- see subepithelial (podocyte injury), subendothelial deposits, and immune expansion to basement membrane
+			- classes of LN classification
+				1. normal
+				2. mesangial proliferative, inc in mesangium, black immune complexes are in there and in the interglomerular cells
+				3. focal proliferative<50%, inc BP, clots, both subepithelial (podocyte injury), ==subendothelial (WIRE LOOPS)== deposits, -> **segmental proliferative lesions show some karyorrhetic necrosis, shown by masson's stain showing the fibrin**
+					- crecents are seen
+					- full house
+				4. diffuse proliferative, 50+% , even more worsening of symptoms as class 3
+				5. membranous - podocytes impacted with higher subepithelial deposits, leaky proteinuria even more, seen on **silver stain SPIKES on basement membrane!**
+				6. diffuse sclerosing 90+% of glomeruli sclerotic and super scarred.
+		3. Cardiovascular disease
+		4. Diffuse central nervous system involvement
+	- TREAT: hydroxychloroquine -antimalarial to target TLRs, innate immune system, to dampen it down!!!
+		- also corticosteroids - **only as a bridge between other therapies at lowest effective dose**
+		- remove environmental triggers
+		- screen bone diseases
+		- get vaccines bc immune compromise

- 2. Rheumatoid arthritis[^9]
+ 3. Rheumatoid arthritis[^9]
 	- Anti-CCP(more specific)+ RF[^9]
 	- Joint fixed deformities; also can develop subcutaneous nodules on the forearm, which might improve[^9]
+		- **we have erosions seen in xrays!**
+		- non-reducible deformities in later stages** bc erosions in synovial spaces took place
+		- Swelling of PIPs = looks like bouchards nodes, but **not the bony overgrowth ; they are squishy!!!**
-	- Bilateral + polyarticular+ small joints[^9]
+	- Bilateral + polyarticular+ small joints[^9] + temporal additive pattern
+		- meaning 4+ joints ; excluding CMC joint and MTP joint (this is instead in gout + osteo)
+		- **symmetric like SLE**
-	- Inflammation in the synovium[^9]
+	- Inflammation in the synovium[^9] - much hypertrophy of these inflammatory cells eroding the bones
 	- Worse in the morning,[^9]
+	- early DX: handshake/squeeze test at MCP (leads up to fingers) and then MTP joints (toes with foot bones) with squeeze
+	- eye inflammation + interstitial lung dz ; we see holes poking thru the sclera
 	- Inflammatory markers CRP + ESR are elevated[^9]

-3. Seronegative spondyloarthropathies[^9]
+4. Seronegative spondyloarthropathies[^9]
-	- Younger male[^9]
+	- Younger male[^9], - ankylosing spondylitis
+		- morning BACK stiffness that loosens with activity 45+ min; this is diff from mechanical back pain that worsens with actiivty
-	- Umbrella term like juvenile idiopathic arthritis = several chronic inflammatory arthritis dz affecting the vertebral column[^9]
+	- Umbrella term = several chronic inflammatory arthritis dz affecting the vertebral column[^9]
 	- We get changes in ligamentous attachment to BONE rather than synovium (enthesitis) unlike RA[^9]; 	- Bony proliferation can lead to ankyloses[^9]
+	- typically oligoarticular = <4 joints associated!!!
 	- AntiCCP[^9]
-	- Hallmark achilles tendon happens inflammation[^9]	- Inc risk of osteoporosis[^9], - Loss of lumbar lordosis, fusion of vertebral bodies and hunching[^9]
+	- Hallmark achilles tendon happens inflammation
+		- DX:
+			- diminished ability to reverse lumbar lordosis = SCHOBER test +
+			- inability to touch occiput to wall bc of sacroiliac joint +
+			- lumbar spines fusion +  **FABER** test, flexion, abduction, external hip rotation all cause pain. basically iliac compression causes this pain too
+			- bamboo spine = very hollow, str8, and joint space is fluffy overall, not as discrete on xray.
 	- HLA-B27[^9]
 	- Eye inflammation too like anterior uvelitits.[^9]
 	1. Reactive arthritis - within seronegative group[^9]
-		- Conjunctivitis, urethritis, asymmetric arthritis[^9]
+		- Conjunctivitis, urethritis, ==**asymmetric arthritis**==[^9]
 		- Can't see, can't pee, can't climb a tree[^9]
 		- Viral infection like chlamydia/GI bug[^9]
 		- Urethritis/diarrhea pts get low back pain -> pain in ankles, knees, feet[^9]
+			- rash sometimes ; **keratoderma blenorrhagicum, dry, scaly itchy rash on soles of feet!**
 		- Self-limiting but some might need longterm immunosuppressive help[^9]

-4. Juvenile idiopathic arthritis[^9]- Umbrella[^9]
+5. Juvenile idiopathic arthritis[^9]- Umbrella[^9]
 	- ESR up, poz ANA common, neg RF.[^9]
 	- Symptoms for 6+ wks[^9]
 	- Onset before 16 yo[^9]
 	- Fewer + larger joints , systemic dz more frequent, RF + rheumatoid nodules absent.[^9]
-		- Oligoarticular JIA = most common! asymmetric(one joint involved) involvement of up to 4 joints like knee[^9]
+		- Oligoarticular JIA = most common! **asymmetric**(one joint involved) involvement of up to 4 joints like knee[^9]
 		- Anterior uvelitis = eye inflammation!!![^9]

-5. Sjogren syndrome[^9]
+6. Sjogren syndrome[^9]
 	- Anti-ro, anti-la[^9]
 	- 50-60 older females[^9]
 	- Rhuematoid arthritis .... **Dryness**[^9]